-CO is not a significant greenhouse gas, but brings about changes in concentrations of greenhouse gases by interacting with hydroxyl radicals (OH).
-Concentrations of CO have increased in northern high latitudes since 1850, but did not change significantly over Antarctica during the last two millennia.
-The annual average concentration was about 90 ppb in 1996.
-The annual mean concentration is high in the Northern Hemisphere and low in the Southern Hemisphere, suggesting anthropogenic emissions in the Northern Hemisphere.
+CO is not a significant greenhouse gas, but brings about changes in the concentrations of greenhouse gases by interacting with hydroxyl radicals (OH).
+Concentrations of CO have increased in northern high latitudes since 1850, but have not changed significantly over Antarctica during the last two millennia before that.
+The annual average concentration was about 95 ppb in 1996.
+The annual mean concentration is high in the Northern Hemisphere and low in the Southern Hemisphere, suggesting substantial anthropogenic emissions in the Northern Hemisphere.

-In the past, the level of CO was increasing but this trend appears to have been reversed in the late 1980s.
-The average global growth rate was -0.2 ppb/year for 1993 to 1996.
-Growth rates were negative in 1992 in all latitudes, in 1995 in northern latitudes, and in 1996 in southern latitudes, while the rates were positive from 1993 to 1994 in northern latitudes.
-During the anomalously strong El Niño event in 1997/1998, CO increased significantly at Ryori in Japan.
-Impacts of the El Niño event in 1997/1998 upon the growth rate for the CO concentration should be further examined by analyzing more data for this period.
+The level of CO was increasing before the mid-1980s but this trend appears to have been reversed in the late 1980s.
+The average global growth rate was -0.4 ppb/year for 1993 to 1996.
+Growth rates were negative in 1992 in all latitudes, in 1995 in northern latitudes and in 1996 in southern latitudes, while the rates were positive from 1993 to 1994 in northern latitudes.

 Monthly mean concentrations show a seasonal variation with large amplitudes in the Northern Hemisphere and small ones in the Southern Hemisphere.
-This seasonal cycle is driven by variations in OH concentration as a sink, emission by industries and biomass burning, and transport on a large scale.
+This seasonal cycle is driven by variations in OH concentration as a sink, emission by industries and biomass burning, and transportation on a large scale.

-6. Nitrogen Monoxide (NO), and Nitrogen Dioxide (NO2)
+6. Nitrogen Monoxide (NO) and Nitrogen Dioxide (NO2)

-Nitrogen oxides (NO_x , i.e., NO and NO_2) are not greenhouse gases, but bring about changes in concentrations of other important greenhouse gases by interacting with hydroxyl radicals (OH).
-In the presence of NO_x , CO and hydrocarbons are oxidized to produce ozone (O_3) in the troposphere, affecting, as a greenhouse gas, the Earth's radiative balance and, by reproducing OH, the oxidization capacity of the atmosphere.
+Nitrogen oxides ( $NO_x$ , i.e., NO and $NO_2$ ) are not greenhouse gases, but bring about changes in the concentrations of other important greenhouse gases by interacting with hydroxyl radicals (OH).
+In the presence of $NO_x$ , CO and hydrocarbons are oxidized to produce ozone ( $O_3$ ), which affects the Earth's radiative balance as a greenhouse gas and the oxidization capacity of the atmosphere by reproducing OH.